Maluka77/coursera/README.md

-ddddggffffffI am editing the README file.
+hhhddddggffffffI am editing the README file.
 Adding some more details about the project description.